projectSHAI/GOATstack/README.md

  * 40% of users leave a webpage that takes more than 3 seconds to load

 ### 2. Scaleable resources
- * If an App's resources cannot scale with real time user traffic will crash during traffic spikes, and be wasteful when there is low user activity
+ * If an App's resources cannot scale with real time user traffic it will crash during traffic spikes, and be wasteful when there is low user activity

 ### 3. Scaleable Architecture
- * If a program's codebase, and data-flow is not structured conicously a once easily managed program made of 10,000 lines of code becomes read-only once it becomes 100,000 lines of code. data flows become unruley and nested, or unintended dependencies occur in the application tree making the removal of a seemingly harmless line of code a detrimental task.
-This waste both time and causes frustration in maintainability.
+ * If a program's dataflow is not structured conicously a once easily managed program made of 10,000 lines of code becomes read-only once it reaches 100,000 lines of code. data flows become unruley and nested, and unintended dependencies occur in the application tree.
+This makes maintainability a mess, and refactoring a nightmare.

 ### 4. User to User real time interaction
  * User interaction is a key success factor in regards to having a community adopt, and grow wih your projet.
 The more seamless user interaction with your website, and with each other, the better chance the project has at success.